goauthentik/authentik/website/docs/add-secure-apps/flows-stages/bindings/index.md

 title: Bindings
 ---

-A binding is, simply put, a connection between two components (a flow, stage, policy, user, or group) _that adds additional content_ to one those existing components.
+A binding is, simply put, a connection between two components (a flow, stage, policy, user, or group).
+The use of the binding adds additional functionality to one those existing components; for example, a policy binding can cause a new stage to be presented within a flow, for a specific user.

 :::info
 For information about creating and managing bindings, refer to [Working with bindings](./work_with_bindings.md).